Delivering high quality music education across the Humber Region

 View all Humber Music Hub Partners

-East Riding Schools' Music Service is one the three main Partners for the Humber Music Hub.
+East Riding School's Music Service is one the three strategic partners for the Humber Music Hub.

-ERMS is based at the Hexagon Music Centre in Beverley, where there are lots of bands, ensembles, orchestras and activities to join.
+ERSMS is based at the Hexagon Music Centre in Beverley, where there are lots of bands, ensembles, orchestras and activities to join.
+These include string groups, windbands, ERock, youth orchestra, kaleidoscope, youth jazz collective, percussion ensemble and guitar ensemble.

 Emma Calvert

-Hull Music Service is one of the three main Partners for the Humber Music Hub.
+Hull Music Service is one of the three strategic partners for the Humber Music Hub.

 James H. Dickinson - @jdhornblower